salaboy/platforms-on-k8s/chapter-2/README.md

 The name of the PVCs will change based on the Helm Release name that you used when installing the chart.

+## Next Steps

+I strongly recommend you to get your hands dirty with a real Kubernetes Cluster hosted in a Cloud Provider.
+You can try Civo Cloud, as they offer a free trial where you can create Kubernetes Clusters and run all these examples.

+If you can create a Cluster in a Cloud provider and get the application up and running you will gain real life experience on all the topics covered in Chapter 2.

 ## Sum up and Contribute

+In this short tutorial we have managed to install the Conference Application walking skeleton.
+We will be using this application as an example through the rest of the chapters.
+Make sure that this application works for you as it cover the basics of using and interacting with a Kubernetes Cluster.

 Do you want to improve this tutorial?
 Create an issue, drop me a message on [Twitter](https://twitter.com/salaboy) or send a Pull Request.